tooleks/shevchenko-js/src/anthroponym-declension/family-name-classifier/README.md

-# Word Class Recoginition Module
+# Family Name Classifier Module

 This module implements part of speech (also known as word class) recognition of Ukrainian family names.